One exception is trailing-commas. Another is leading 0 in numbers, for example,

 The results colored red at the bottom are of parsing JSONs nested 100,000 times and not closed.
 Parsers should reject them.
 But DynamicJson resulted in a timeout after processing 5 sec.
 Jil and Utf8Json caused stack overflow and crashed.

 Json.NET allows unlimited nesting until the upper bound of memory by default.
-It can reject them with syntax errors.
+Thus it can reject them with syntax errors.
 System.Text.Json and DynaJson have configurable maximums of the nesting level.
 The former is 64, and the latter is 512.
 So both reject the JSONs because of too deep nesting.